mbn-code/rusty-OLLAMA/README.md

 ## Getting Started

-To get started with "Everything", ensure you have Rust and Cargo installed on your machine.
+To get started with "rusty ollama", ensure you have Rust and Cargo installed on your machine.
 Then, clone this repository and navigate into the project directory.

 ```sh
 git clone https://github.com/mbn-code/rusty-OLLAMA.git